Updated July 1 2020.

 Direct Payments for Individuals and Families:

 Congress has approved direct payments to help individuals and families deal with the COVID-19 outbreak during this difficult time.
-Payments are expected to be distributed in the coming weeks, but individuals and families are encouraged to visit the IRS’s website for more information about whether they are eligible for these payments and how to receive them here.
+Payments continue to be distributed, but individuals and families with questions are encouraged to visit the IRS’s website for more information about whether they are eligible for these payments and how to receive them here.
 More information is also available online here.
 Additionally, the IRS continues to provide updated information about payment eligibility, payment status, how to access payments, how to provide bank account information, error messages, and address changes online here.

-Most eligible taxpayers who filed tax returns for either 2019 or 2018 should automatically receive their payments in the coming weeks.
+Most eligible taxpayers who filed tax returns for either 2019 or 2018 should have automatically received their payments.
 However, certain individuals who are eligible for payments but not required to file returns, including lower income taxpayers (individuals whose incomes did not exceed $12,200 in 2019, or $24,400 for married couples) can submit their payment information online here.

 Individuals who receive Social Security income (i.e. retiree or disability beneficiaries), Veterans Affairs beneficiaries, and Supplemental Security Income recipients do not need to submit their payment information online, and should automatically receive these payments.
 More information about how to track payments is available here.